 What’s life like as an English Teacher in South Korea?

 Teaching English in South Korea offers a lot more than just a good paycheck and a free apartment.
-Cities like Seoul and Busan are highly cosmopolitan & modern metropolitan centers offering world class shopping, dining & nightlife.
+Cities like Seoul and Busan are highly cosmopolitan and modern metropolitan centers offering world class shopping, dining and nightlife.
 Korea’s technology and infrastructure are literally among the most modern in the world.
 With large expatriate populations, including thousands of English teachers, it is typically quite easy to make English-speaking friends and your Korean colleagues, friends and students will be welcoming and eager to introduce you to Korean culture and cuisine.
 Almost certainly within days – if not hours – of your arrival, you can expect your colleagues to take you out for an introductory evening of Korean barbecue, karaoke and soju (the national spirit).
-Koreans are known for their hardworking & disciplined disposition but few people enjoy life as much either.
+Koreans are known for their hardworking and disciplined disposition but few people enjoy life as much either.
 Eating, drinking, sports, music, enjoying the outdoors – these are all common passions for most Koreans.

 Certainly one perk of teaching English in South Korea is travel.
 Despite its pint-sized stature, South Korea offers a stunning array beautiful nature and diverse topography ranging from sub-tropical islands to grand mountain ranges (the resort city of PyeongChang will host the 2018 Winter Olympiad).
 With thousands of years of history and culture, you will never run out of festivals to attend or ancient pagodas to visit.
-In addition, fantastic destinations like Japan & China are easy plane rides away and during extended holidays, you will probably find yourself backpacking through Thailand, scuba diving in the Philippines or exploring other regional highlights like Vietnam, Cambodia & Malaysia.
+In addition, fantastic destinations like Japan and China are easy plane rides away and during extended holidays, you will probably find yourself backpacking through Thailand, scuba diving in the Philippines or exploring other regional highlights like Vietnam, Cambodia and Malaysia.